 3. Maroochydore Business Hub

 Some years back, the council moved the golf course to Bli Bli and have been busy redeveloping the 40 acres in the middle of the Maroochydore CBD into the new business hub for Maroochydore.
 It’s a bold, impressive plan and one I am very excited about, which will be a blend of residential, commercial, and retail space.

 Stage 1 will include 450 residential apartments, what’s more, Evans Long is also building an 8 story commercial building that includes retail space on the ground floor.
 You can see more details of the commercial space here.

-Lots of technology is being built in, like the automated underground waste removal technology at the cost of $20 mil, and, of course, the international submarine internet cable straight from Asia.
+Lots of technology are ongoing, like the automated underground waste removal technology at the cost of $20 mil, and, of course, the international submarine internet cable straight from Asia.

 In total, this will contribute a $4.4 bill to the economy and will create approximately 15,000 new jobs.